Implementing Role-Based Access for Registration APIs: Fixing 403s and PII Leaks from Over-Scoped Service Accounts

 Memory & Performance Constraints Link to this section

-For authoritative RBAC implementation patterns, reference NIST SP 800-53 Access Control Guidelines and align token validation with FastAPI Security Documentation.
+For authoritative RBAC patterns, cross-reference the NIST SP 800-53 access-control guidelines and align token validation with the FastAPI security documentation.